-Damnok Toek ("Drop of water" in English and "Goutte d’eau" in French) are two local organizations working with vulnerable Cambodian children and their families.
+Damnok Toek ("Drop of water" in English and "Goutte d’eau" in French) is a Cambodian organization working with vulnerable children and their families.

 Rehabilitation of under-aged substance abusers and traumatized children

-Integration of neglected children and street children into Khmer society through formal education (public school) and informal education (non formal education programmes and vocational training)
+Integration of neglected children and street children into Cambodian society through formal education (public school) and informal education (non formal education programmes and vocational training)

-Reintegration of (trafficked) children into their communities and whenever possible their families
+Reintegration of trafficked or runaway children into their culture, their villages, and if possible their families of origin.

 Our purpose is to ensure a sustainable reintegration of the children into their families and to prepare them for an independent life.

 Damnok Toek (Goutte d'eau) has programmes in 3 different locations in Cambodia - Poipet, Neak Loueng and Phnom Penh - 900 children benefit from more than 12 different projects on a daily basis.

 Damnok Toek is a non-religious, non-political, non-profit and non-discriminatory non-governmental organization.
 However, local religious, cultural and historical traditions are respected and integrated into the everyday work.
 The organization does not exclude influences from other cultures if there is a gain for the programme.